Search over 6 Australian Terrier dogs across Australia

 Legg-Perthes disease

-A degenerative hip joint condition where the blood supply to the femoral head is disrupted, leading to bone collapse and arthritis.
+A degenerative hip joint condition causing bone collapse and arthritis.

 Diabetes

-Diabetes in dogs is a metabolic disorder characterized by insufficient insulin production or ineffective use of insulin, leading to elevated blood sugar levels and potential health complications.
+A metabolic disorder characterized by insufficient insulin production or ineffective insulin use, leading to elevated blood sugar levels.

 Patellar luxation

-Patellar luxation in dogs is a condition where the kneecap (patella) shifts out of its normal position, causing intermittent lameness and potential long-term joint problems.
+A condition where the kneecap shifts out of its normal position, causing intermittent lameness.

 Nature / Temperament